Shopping Cart

 Tolerability: very good

-Green tea is a product from the tea plant Camellia sinensis .
+Green tea is a product made from the tea plant Camellia Sinensis .
 It can be used as a food and as a cosmetic ingredient .

-In a care routine for sensitive skin, acne, rosacea/cuperose , neurodermatitis or other inflammations, green tea should be included in at least one skin care product.
+Green tea should be included in at least one skin care product in a care routine for sensitive skin, acne, rosacea/couperosis , neurodermatitis or other inflammations.
 No other ingredient can replace green tea because green tea is so versatile and has been very well researched.

-Green tea differs from other types of tea, such as black or white tea , in the way it is processed.
-Matcha is a special form of green tea, a finely ground green tea powder that has an even stronger antioxidant effect thanks to special shading during cultivation.
+Green tea differs from other types of tea, such as black or white tea, in the way it is processed.
+Matcha is a special form of green tea, a finely ground green tea powder that has an even stronger antioxidant effect due to special shading during cultivation.

-Green tea can be used in many ways: as a tea infusion or Matcha for drinking, as Matcha in food and as an active ingredient in cosmetics.
+Green tea can be used in many ways: as a tea infusion or matcha to drink, as matcha in food and as an active ingredient in cosmetics.
 This article is about the use of green tea as an ingredient in cosmetic products .
 The INCI name for tea is Camellia Sinensis .
 An addition in brackets can indicate which type of tea it is.

 Green tea extract is the most studied antioxidant in skin care.
-Effects have been proven in numerous scientific studies.
-Green tea extract is very compatible with the skin and is therefore an ideal active ingredient, especially for people with skin problems.
+Its effects have been proven in numerous scientific studies.
+Green tea extract is very well tolerated by the skin and is therefore an ideal active ingredient, especially for people with skin problems.
 Green tea is so special because it is naturally rich in polyphenols.
-To be more precise, there are many catechins in green tea.
-There are four main types of catechins: The most common and active is EGCG (EpiGalloCatechin Gallate).
+To be more precise, green tea contains many catechins.
+There are four main types of catechins: the most common and active is EGCG (EpiGalloCatechin Gallate).
 Other important types are ECG (EpiCatechin Gallate), GCG (GalloCatechin Gallate) and EGC (EpiGallo Catechin).

 Green tea as an antioxidant

 The polyphenols in green tea are powerful antioxidants.
-Antioxidants scavenge free radicals that drive skin stress and aging and inflammation.
+Antioxidants capture free radicals that cause skin stress, skin aging and inflammation.
 The less stress your skin has, the firmer and healthier it is.
-Studies have shown that green tea reduces UV-related skin irritation and skin redness (erythema).
+Studies have shown that green tea reduces UV-related skin irritation and redness (erythema).
 Green tea extract can also reduce the number of sunburn cells.
-Green tea is therefore particularly good in your daily products.
+This is why green tea is particularly good in your daily products.

 Matcha contains even more EGCG and therefore has an even stronger antioxidant effect than green tea.